 By the end of their senior years, about 90.6 percent of California students in the class of 2009 had passed the test.
 But more than 45,000 California students who should have graduated with diplomas in 2009 failed to pass both exams.

 Dick Nicoll, interim superintendent of the Mt.
 Diablo school district, said most students who do not pass the test in his schools have also failed to meet course requirements.
 In the Mt.
-Diablo district, 84 percent
+Diablo district, 84 percent of sophomores passed the English portion of the test last year and 82 percent passed the math section.

 "Every student is important, and we have many programs that assist students," he said.
 "It is our expectation that every student would pass and would graduate.
 That's our goal."